alephjs/alephjs.org/pages/docs/basic-features/routing.md

 ### Nested Routes

-The router supports nested route structures such as:
+Aleph's router supports nested route structures like:

 - `pages/blog.tsx`
 - `pages/blog/[slug].tsx`

-In the example, ensure to render the child page(component) in `pages/blog.tsx`:
+In the example, routes in `/blog/:slug` will be rendered under the `pages/blog.tsx`, that is useful to create a **layout** for pages:

 ```jsx
 // pages/blog.tsx